bennir/DVBControllerServer/README.md

 DVBViewerController is an Open Source Android Project to create a remote control for the popular Windows Software [DVB Viewer](http://www.dvbviewer.com).

-It uses jfeinstein10's excellent [SlidingMenu](https://github.com/jfeinstein10/SlidingMenu) library under Apache license.

 ## Contributing
 If you want to contribute, do not hesitate to contact me via Twitter: [@agormog](https://twitter.com/agormog).

 ## License
-> Copyright 2012 Benjamin Rüder
+> Copyright 2014 Benjamin Rüder

 >Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.